vishvAsa/AgamaH/AryaH/hinduism/branches/shaivaH/trikam/abhinavagupta-mUlam/tantrAlokaH/meta/articles/rastogi-navajIvana-intro/0/SELECT_BIBLIOGRAPHY.md

 xxvii

-Hindu Tantric and Säkta Literature [HTSL] (A History of Indian Literature Vol. II- Fase 2), Wiesbaden, 1981.
+Hindu Tantric and Sākta Literature [HTSL] (A History of Indian Literature Vol. II- Fase 2), Wiesbaden, 1981.

-Vämakeśvarimata-vivarana, ed.
+Vāmakeśvarimata-vivarana, ed.
 M.K.
 Shastri, KSTS No. LXVI, 1945.

 The History of Sanskrit Poetics (published together with the Sahityadarpana of Viśva- natha), 3rd edition, Bombay, 1951.